 Jameel Library is an active and dynamic learning platform, home to public programmes, reading groups, curated bibliographies, symposia and interventions.
 Free and open to all, the arts library is home to students, artists, researchers, writers, professionals and the curious.

 Library Circles feature research, talks and experimental interventions by UAE practitioners in the Jameel Library and the Jameel Arts Centre.
 The programme explores alternative research methodologies and representations with a focus on ‘thinking in public’.
 You can find information on our upcoming Library Circles iterations and Jameel Library events here.

 Jameel Library Readings is a series which invites visitors, friends and collaborators of the Jameel Library to read and respond to texts from the collection, including videos by Michael Rackowitz, Hiwa K, and Sunoj D and Namrata Neog.

-Jameel Library features an illustrated novel by Sarnath Banerjee titled ‘17-year Cicada’, with ten chapter entries released every fortnight starting 18 January 2021 on Jameel Arts Centre’s website, which you can visit through the link here.
+Jameel Library features a study of regional textile and talismanic practices in a project by Khalid Mezaina titled ‘In Search of Magic‘ with entries released every fortnight starting July 2022 on Jameel Arts Centre’s website, which you can visit through the link here.

 Exploring themes and techniques on surface design, ceremonial textiles, costumes for the stage and the magical world of talismans, Khalid Mezaina’s commission is two-fold: writings and a physical textile piece that unfolds throughout the year-long duration of the commission.

 This project expands on the textile and talismanic folk practices to create new connections between traditional craft practices, contemporary textiles and the library’s collection.